-- SNAP-Ed services that take place in partnership with retailers may only do so at retail sites (grocers, markets, restaurants) that are both authorized to accept nutrition assistance and located in geographic areas meeting at least one (1) of the SNAP-Ed targeting criteria below: - Retail sites with documented redemption of SNAP benefits averaging \$50,000 or more per month; or - Retail sites located in census tracts where at least 50% of persons have gross incomes that are equal to or less than 185% of the Federal poverty threshold. - Talk with your MFF Project Manager about other potential sites that do not fit or meet the above requirements.
+- SNAP-Ed services that take place in partnership with retailers may only do so at retail sites (grocers, markets, restaurants) that both accept WIC and SNAP benefits and demonstrate significant patronage by low-income individuals and families (e.g., retail sites located in census tracts where at least 50% of persons have gross incomes that are equal to or less than 185% of the Federal poverty threshold). - Talk with your MFF Project Manager about other potential sites that do not fit or meet the above requirements.